TheRedBrain/backpack-attribute/README.md

 The value "default_backpack_slot_amount" in the server config file controls the amount of backpack slots each player has by default.

-The entity attributes "generic.backpack_capacity" controls how many slots are added to/removed from the default amount.
+The entity attribute "generic.backpack_capacity" controls how many slots are added to/removed from the default amount.
 This is 0 by default, but with entity attribute modifiers (EAMs) it can be changed.

 The background texture of disabled slots is not shown.
 This can be disabled in the client config.